Q&A - Questions and Answers

 |Question: Can I breed my puppy as he/she gets older?

-Answer: Sorry, no, we do not normally sell that type of "breeding" puppy, generally a breeding puppy has a much higher price value than that of a "companion pet" and taking nothing else into consideration of many other things involved, the price of an AKC "breeding pet" is considerably higher.
+Answer: Sorry, no, whether AKC, ACA, CPR, or CKC, we do not normally sell that type of "breeding" puppy, generally a breeding puppy has a much higher price value than that of a "companion pet" and taking nothing else into consideration of many other things involved, the price of an AKC "breeding pet" is considerably higher.
 Full AKC registrations with breeding rights are available on some "companion" individuals for an additional $500 to $1000 for breeding rights and even more for an AKC registered "breeding" pet, depending on the individual.

 |Question: I have seen puppies advertised for $350 or less, do you ever have any puppies for $350 or less?

-Answer: Sorry, no, we do not have that type of puppy, just the vaccinations, micro chip and installation, and Behavior & Training Membership alone that you receive has a higher value than that, taking nothing else into consideration of many other things involved.
+Answer: Sorry, no, we do not have that type of puppy whether they are AKC, ACA, CPR, or CKC.
+Just the vaccinations, micro chip and installation, and Behavior & Training Membership alone that you receive has a higher value than that, taking nothing else into consideration of many other things involved.
 We don't know, you may be able to find something in that price range elsewhere for just a 'bare puppy', but you need to be very careful when doing so to establish just how responsible the owners are, and any health and unseen health defects that may show up later, as it could be much much more costly to you, or there could even be a scam involved.

 Coat Color Questions